Kenneth Falconer (mathematician): Education and career

 Falconer was educated at Kingston Grammar School, Kingston upon Thames and Corpus Christi College, Cambridge.
 He graduated in 1974 and completed his PhD in 1979 under the supervision of Hallard Croft.

 He was a research fellow at Corpus Christi College, Cambridge from 1977 to 1980 before moving to Bristol University.
 He was appointed Professor of Pure Mathematics at the University of St Andrews in 1993 and was head of the School of Mathematics and Statistics from 2001 to 2004.
 He served on the council of the London Mathematical Society from 2000 to 2009 including as publications secretary from 2006 to 2009.

-Recognition
+Honours and awards

 Falconer was elected a Fellow of the Royal Society of Edinburgh in 1998.

-In 2020 he was awarded the Shephard Prize of the London Mathematical Society.
+In 2020, he was awarded the Shephard Prize of the London Mathematical Society.

+Falconer was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to mathematics.

 Personal life

 Falconer was born 25 January 1952 at Bearsted Memorial Maternity Hospital outside Hampton Court Palace.

 His recreational interests include long-distance walking and hill walking.
 He was chair of the Long Distance Walkers Association from 2000 to 2003 and editor of their journal Strider from 1987 to 1992 and 2007–12.
-In 2021 he was appointed a Vice President of the LDWA.
+In 2021, he was appointed a Vice President of the LDWA.
 He has twice climbed all the Munros as well as all the Corbetts.